akiomiyao/ped/README.md

-Column 17: Number of reads in the control sort_uniq file with target type base Column 18: Number of reads in the target sort_uniq file with control type base Column 19: Number of reads in the target sort_uniq file with target type base Column 20: Genotype (M: homozygous, H: heterozygous, _: reference type) Following columns will be appeared in the primer file.
+Column 17: Number of reads in the control sort_uniq file with target type base Column 18: Number of reads in the target sort_uniq file with control type base Column 19: Number of reads in the target sort_uniq file with target type base Column 20: Genotype (M: homozygous, H: heterozygous, R: reference type) Following columns will be appeared in the primer file.
 Column 21: Left primer sequence
 Column 22: Right primer sequence